amaiurmilla/macro-calculator/README.md

 npm test
 ```

+## Browser Compatibility

+`script.min.js` uses modern JavaScript features (ES2015+), such as `let`, arrow
+functions and `async/await`.
+These are unsupported in older browsers like
+Internet Explorer.
+Use a modern browser (Chrome, Firefox, Safari, Edge, etc.) to
+run the application.
+If legacy browser support is required, compile the source
+with a tool such as Babel before deployment.

 ## Añadir nuevos idiomas

 1. Crea un archivo JSON en la carpeta `locales` siguiendo el formato de `en.json` o `es.json`.